dgrieser/yaru/README.md

 ![Appgrid](.github/readme_pics/appgrid.png)

-## Using Yaru on Ubuntu
+## Using Yarudave on Ubuntu

-The Yaru theme suite is installed with Ubuntu 18.10+ by default!
+The Yarudave theme suite is installed with Ubuntu 18.10+ by default!
 No further steps are required to use it.

 _Installing from source is not recommended for average usage!_